 Depending on the client's needs, we may start the session face up(supine) or face down(prone).
 The back, hips, and legs are prime real estate for the broad and deep strokes with our feet.
 While you are supine, we may or may not choose to do part of the massage with our feet.
 We save our hands for the more intricate parts of the body like the face, front of the neck, and abdomen.

 I hope I've explained what Ashiatsu is and what your first experience with Ashiatsu will be like at Bull City Soles.
 Massage is more than a luxury; it can relieve chronic pain and injury and be a vital part of maintaining health and wellness.
 Please read our blog, Massage & Bodywork for Pain Relief, to learn more.

 Ashiatsu barefoot massage is our primary modality of choice, and once you try it, we're sure it's going to be yours as well!

-So get off your feet, get on our table, and under our highly trained feet for the best massage you'll ever have.
-But don't take our word for it, just read a few of our testimonies of what our clients have to say!
+So get off your feet, get on our table, and under our highly trained feet for the best massage in Durham, NC, you'll ever have.
+But don't take our word for it; just read a few of our testimonies of what our clients have to say!
 Call 919-477-9887 to schedule your appointment or use our convenient 24-hour online scheduling!